 In Covered California's review of the detailed rationale for each plan's rate development, it has generally taken the view that absent extraordinary circumstances, as determined by Covered California, profit margins over the range that have historically been considered to be reasonable would be unacceptable.
-Therefore, for future Plan Years should Contractor receive profits or incur losses due to shifts in Federal policy or ACA-related judgements favorable to the Contractor, Contractor should factor profits into a reduction of its premium rates, or increase its profit margin to recoup losses.
+Covered California understands that considerable uncertainty exists with respect to potential enrollment changes and certain Federal laws and policies that may impact premium rates for the 2018 Plan Year.
+Covered California recognizes that "pricing for this uncertainty" could lead health plans to increase premiums in amounts that would have immediate and significant harmful impacts on consumers.
+In the context of this uncertainty and in recognition of Contractor's establishing prices for the 2018 year to allow for that heighteneuncertainty, should Contractor incur additional losses in Plan Year 2018 due to shifts in Federal policy and other uncertainties, Covered California may allow Contractor, over the course of the next three four years to increase its profit margin to recoup such losses.
+Likewise, Therefore, for future Plan Years should Contractor receive profits or incur losses due to shifts in Federal policy or, ACA-related judgements favorable to the Contractor, and other uncertainties, Contractor should factor such-profits\into a reduction of its premium rates, or increase its profit margin to recoup losses.for future Plan Years over the next one to three four Plan Years.
 These adjustments shall be consistent with applicable State and Federal laws, including the medical-loss ratio laws.
-Covered California will utilize the annual negotiation process in future years to consider how such profits or losses should be factored into future premium rates.
+Covered California will utilize the annual negotiation process in future years to consider how such profits or losses should be factored into future premium ratesthe duration and amount to supplement Contractor's profit margins that may be appropriate to recoup such losses for the purpose of building or maintaining adequate reserves; or to deduct the unanticipated profits for the 2018 Plan Year from Contractor's profit margins.
 In doing so, Covered California will consider the Contractor's documented historic profit margin with Covered California and the need for Contractor to maintain sufficient regulatory reserves.
 The parties understand that California's State Regulators conduct their own independent review of rates subsequent to the parties' negotiation.
 In the event the Contractor seeks to invoke this contract provision, Covered California would convey to the regulator its perspective on the reasonableness of profit margins and reserves given the exceptional circumstances.